AdaCore/spark2014/docs/lrm/source/subprograms.rst

    The value specified for the Ghost assertion policy in an Assertion_Policy pragma shall be either Check or Ignore.
    [In other words, implementation-defined assertion policy values are not permitted.]
-The Assertion_Policy in effect at any point of a SPARK program shall be either Check or Ignore.
+The Ghost assertion policy in effect at any point of a SPARK program shall be either Check or Ignore.

 .. _tu-fe-ghost_entities-08: